albinblaschka/vegsoup-data/README.md

 Sampling protocol and data standards
 ====================================

-This is a brief summary of the sampling protocol and descriptive attributes collected with each sampling unit (plot or relevée) as available in the **vegsoup-data** repository.
+This is a brief summary of the sampling protocol and descriptive attributes collected with each sampling unit (plot or relevé) as available in the **vegsoup-data** repository.
 Of course, this does not apply to data sets taken from the literature.

 Sampling procedure
 ------------------

 Depending on the scope of a particular project, different sampling procedures are applied.

 - *Landscape Sampling* uses area stratification.
-That means, a survey area is divided into strata (forest, meadow, mire, etc.) and samples within a stratum are replicated depending on the spatial extent of the stratum.
+That means, a survey area is divided into strata (forest, meadow, mire, etc.) and samples within a stratum are replicated depending on the areal extent of the stratum.
 We always aim to sample all vegetation types in a given survey area that are discernible in the field.
-The size of the landscape surveyed is typically in the range of 5 to 50 hectares.
+The size of the surveyed landscape is typically in the range of 5 to 50 hectares.

-- In *Type Specific Sampling* we search a coherent survey area as large as possible for a specific vegetation type (e.g. ravine forest or rock shrubery).
+- In *Type Specific Sampling* we search a possibly large survey area for a specific vegetation type (e.g. ravine forest or rock shrubery).

 - In *Species Specific Sampling* we sample the vegetation where a particular (rare) species occurs.

 - In *Rapid Biodiversity Sampling* we collect instances of (all) vegetation types in an area as we walk (strait) through the landscape.
 In this way we typically don't collect area-dependent replicates.

-- *Rock Vegetation Sampling* is performed by using mountaineering equipment (rope and climbing harness), occasionally by free-climbing.
+- *Rock Vegetation Sampling* is performed by using mountaineering equipment (rope and climbing harness), occasionally be free-climbing.
 Rock vegetation of any kind or forests of steep slopes are sampled using a rope along a vertical transect.
 Usually 3 to 4 plots are sampled along a 100 m long rope.
 The first plot is typically sampled just below the rope betray point.
-The last relevée is taken at the end of the rope.
+The last relevé is taken at the end of the rope.
 Depending on how long the rappelling (abseiling) needs to be, non overlapping plots are taken along this line, with gaps between sampling units of at least half the plot size applied.

 - *Systematic sampling* is performed by using a rectangular grid or along a transect.

 We don't (really) care about homogeneity or other subjective criteria concerning a sample plot and sampling locations are typically randomly selected.
 In case of »Rock Vegetation Sampling« the location of the vertical transect is constrained by the presence of a suitable belay point that can be reached with reasonable effort.
-Additionally, danger by falling rocks is an issue.
+Additionally, danger by falling rocks are an issue.
 In this context, the sampled vegetation can not be subjectively chosen, and sampling can be considered random.

 Estimation scales